Shortcuts

 Getting to St-Paul de Vence

-The Nice airport is only 12 kilometers east.
+The Nice airport is a 25-minute drive away.
 Bus #400 runs between St-Paul and Nice once or twice per hour.
-Car parking is only available at the Fondation and a couple of other car parks around the town, but no cars or bikes are allowed in the old town itself.
-Nearby towns are Antibes (16 kilometers) and Cannes (26 kilometers).
+Car parking is only available at the Fondation Maeght museum and a couple of other car parks around the town, and no cars or bikes are allowed in the old town itself.

 Video Tour of St Paul de Vence